Bus No. 7

 Reviewed by Alma Boucher for Readers' Favorite

-Bus No. 7 by Mary J. Nestor is about Annabelle, a pregnant woman whose husband, Jack, is unable to pick her up, forcing her to take the bus.
+Bus No. 7 by Mary J. Nestor is about Annabelle, a pregnant woman whose husband, Jake, is unable to pick her up, forcing her to take the bus.
 David, a man with his own troubles and looking for money to buy drugs, sets his sights on her.
 When Annabelle starts going into labor on the bus, chaos erupts.
-Annabelle is rushed to the hospital, and amidst the chaos, David, encouraged by the bus driver to help, uses the opportunity to steal her purse and phone.
+Annabelle is rushed to the hospital, and amidst the chaos, David, encouraged by the bus driver to help, uses the opportunity to steal her phone and wallet.
 At the hospital, David meets Two K, an old friend who deals drugs.
 When David tries to use Annabelle's necklace as payment, Two K refuses it.
 Now, Two K is pursuing David, aware that he has Annabelle’s stolen belongings and wants a share of them.

 Bus No. 7 by Mary J. Nestor was fascinating and complex.
 The storyline was filled with tension and emotional depth, and was interwoven with desperation, secrets, and surprising connections.
 From start to finish, it was a fast-paced and action-packed read.
 I found myself flipping the pages as quickly as possible, eager to discover what would happen next.
 The suspense kept me anxious, anticipating each new twist and turn.
 The writing style was captivating, exploring themes of trust, betrayal, and secrets.
 The characters were well-crafted and genuine.
 They felt so real that I easily identified my favorites and those I did not care for at all.
 The story was skillfully written and held my attention throughout.
 I truly enjoyed reading this book, and it highlights how a single moment can alter the lives of strangers forever.